allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 fonts are still the best option because they have true hinting (which simple pixel snapping is not).

-The only other way to draw a scalable plus sign that looks good is with canvas.
+The only other way to draw a scalable plus sign that looks good is with canvas, but that's way overkill for a simple icon.
-The canvas API is great because well, it's an API, and APIs are always better than declarative abstractions (contrary to current wisdom) simply because nothing beats the level of control and composability of a programming language.

-Canvas is not all good though.
-Drawing an entire widget procedurally on a canvas is great if you need to make a grid widget that scrolls a million records at 60 fps, in fact it's the only way to do it.
-But using it for simple things is overkill: it's not integrated with the layout system or CSS, so you need to code for resizing, styling, scrolling, animation, hit-testing, pixel snapping, hi-dpi, etc. (which you might actually enjoy more than putting divs together and you have the ultimate control over every pixel but it's also more work).

 ## Padding and overflow